Zhao Lei (singer): Career

 In January 2014, Zhao Lei participated in the "Sing My Song" to China folk singer's identity, the original song works "画" (Painting) was chosen by Liu Huan, and included in Liu Huan's original album "The New Nine" shot in; ~5 months of April, to participate in the "Yangtze River International Music Festival"; in May, Zhao Lei attended the Hong Kong Youth Music Festival, and Kay Tse， Jane Zhang, Jike Jun Yi, Reno Wang on the same stage.
 In the same year, she released her second album "吉姆餐厅" (Jim's Restaurant).
 On October 26, Zhao Lei brought his album to the national tour Shenyang Railway Station, and told the Jim Restaurant in the heart.
 In November, Zhao Lei released the album's first single "MV" of "我们的时光" (Our Time).

 In January 2015, MINI month time series live wood Zhao Lei concert held in Shandong, Ji'nan - Zhao Lei concert concert; in September, Zhao Lei published a single "再也不会去丽江" (Never Go To Lijiang) in November, Zhao Lei; "我们的时光" (Our Time) National Theatre tour officially started, the history of two months, November 27 and November 29 XiAn Railway Station NanJing Railway Station ended.
 The show has a total of thirteen city; in December, by micro-blog music network named the "Year's Golden" and "Most Popular Music" title.

 In March 2016, singer Wu Bai and a host of StreetVoice in Taiwan records, "大事发声" (Big Voice) StudioLive live online show first concert guests, within a week the performance of video on demand up to 14 million times.

-On January 21, 2017, Zhao Lei released the album "无法长大" (Unable To Grow Up); in February, Zhao Lei joined the Hunan TV variety show "Singer" third period, as the fill singers singing "成都" (Chengdu) the breakout success of; on July 20, the creation of Zhao Lei's "Chengdu" won the first Prize for singing music song of the year award CMA.
-Zhao Lei will have tour in North America in November and December.
-This tour includes four city, Los Angeles，Boston，New York and Chicago.
+On January 21, 2017, Zhao Lei released the album "无法长大" (Unable To Grow Up); in February, Zhao Lei joined the Hunan TV variety show "Singer" third period, as the fill singer singing the breakout success "成都" (Chengdu); on July 20, the creation of Zhao Lei's "Chengdu" won the first Prize for singing music song of the year award CMA.
+Zhao Lei proceeded to tour North America in November and December.
+This tour includes four cities, Los Angeles, Boston, New York and Chicago.

 On February 4, 2017, Zhao Lei took part in the popular reality contestants singing show Singer 2017, the fifth series of I Am a Singer.
 He entered the competition under the 'Challenger' status on week three with his original song, 成都 (Chengdu), and placed second.
 His appearance of the show lasted for only three weeks due to lower placements (ranked 7th on week four (理想 (Ideal)), and last on week five (月亮粑粑 (The Moon Baba))).
 He could have participated in the Breakout Round on Week 11, however, Lei declined taking part because of his concert on March 23, clashing the taping date for the Breakouts.

 On August 29, 2022, 6 years since his last album, Zhao Lei released the album "署前街少年" (Teen on Shuqian Street).